 School-age students who are refugees, ordinarily resident, and enroll in a British Columbia public school for the first time after September 30 and by the February enrolment data collection date in a given school year are eligible for mid-year funding.

 Some school-aged immigrants arrive in Canada as refugees.
-Many of these high needs newcomers enroll in B.C. public schools after the September 30 enrolment reporting deadline to the Ministry of Education.
+Many of these high needs newcomers enroll in B.C. public schools after the September 30 enrolment reporting deadline to the Ministry of Education and Child Care.

 School districts may report newcomer refugee students for funding purposes in the February enrollment on the Form 1701 file.
 Before reporting these students as newcomer refugees in February, verify they are new to the country and enrolling in a British Columbia school for the first time, after September 30 and by the February enrollment date.